Linuxfabrik/monitoring-plugins/check-plugins/wildfly-gc-status/README.md

                          [--node NODE] -p PASSWORD [--timeout TIMEOUT]
                          [--url URL] --username USERNAME

-Reports garbage collector statistics from a WildFly/JBoss AS server via its HTTP management API, including GC count and total GC time for each collector.
+Reports garbage collector activity from a WildFly/JBoss AS server via its HTTP management API, reporting the collection rate and the share of wall-clock time spent in garbage collection (GC overhead) for each collector.

 options:
   -h, --help            show this help message and exit